 On Mondays, the open rate is not bad; it is not very good either.
 It is just normal (40-50 percent).
 The click-through rate on Mondays is very low.

 Here is how I explain this:

 On Tuesdays, they have a little more time and are more relaxed.
 This explains the high open rate.
-I find success when I send my mail between 9 AM and 2 PM and between 5 pm and 7 PM EST.
+I find success when I send my emails between 9 AM and 2 PM and between 5 PM and 7 PM EST.

 On Fridays, they are usually wrapping up the week and have decreased their workload by far.
 So they have more time to interact with the content of the emails.
 This explains the amazing click-through rate.”

 Ernest Bio Bogore, Email Marketing Wizard at Nerdy Joe

 “We have found the best days and times to send emails for us are Tuesdays and Thursdays at either 11:00 AM or 2:00 PM ET.
 This way, you can avoid competing for the recipient's attention when they are either swamped with emails, projects, or eager to get home and start their weekend.
 We have tested this by sending out small batches of emails on different days and times and then tracking the percentage opened and responded to.
 We have also used this method to test out different versions of our emails, and Tuesdays and Thursdays are the clear winners for us.”

 What is the best time to send an email for you?